Safely Giving Access To Your Social Media Accounts

 One major problem when giving social media managers your exact login information is their ability to have free reign over every aspect of your account.
 There are no limits to what they can change or delete (your entire page included).
 This is why social media management tools are crucial.

-With social media management tools, such as Buffer, no changes are able to be made to your account.
+With social media management tools, such as Buffer, no changes can be made to your account.

-They can post content, reply to direct messages, and view your data analytics, but they cannot change your passwords, access your email, or delete your account all together.
+They can post content, reply to direct messages, and view your data analytics, but they cannot change your passwords, access your email, or delete your account altogether.

-Buffer has plans starting at $50 a month, and acts like a shield in between your account and your personal information.
-Not only does Buffer keep your social media account safe, you can add up to five managers.
+Buffer has plans starting at $50 a month and acts a a shield in between your account and your personal information.
+Not only does Buffer keep your social media account safe, but you can also add up to five managers.
 This is ideal for business accounts that aim to post consistently across all platforms.

 In addition, when using social media tools like Buffer, you can create a hierarchy in terms of your team members.
 Content contributors design and write the posts, while content managers approve, edit, and post them.

 HootSuite is another popular social media management tool.
 With the ability to add up to 50 different profiles, groups, or accounts, this tool is often recommended for larger companies with a wider online presence.

 Pro options start at $8.99 a month, with $15 per team member, per month added to your account (Up to 10 team members allowed).

 HootSuite enables the admin to assign which permissions are allowed for each team member in order to keep the content organized and on task.